chawlasahaj/dsiprojects/eCommerce-shopper-analytics/README.md

 Through this dataset, I have used various machine learning methods for the following problems -

-1) Segmentation - How can customers be clustered based on their purchase habits?
+1) Segmentation - How can customers be clustered based on their purchase habits? *(Predicted with 93% accuracy) *
-2) Customer Lifetime Value - How much will a customer bring in future revenue?
-3) Churn - Which customers are likely to remain or not remain with Olist?
+2) Customer Lifetime Value & Churn - How much will a customer bring in future revenue and are they likely to remain with Olist?   *(Within 6% prediction error) *
+3) Customer reviews - Can we predict customer review scores? *(Predicted with 94% accuracy) *
-4) Recommendations - How can we increase user basket size by engaging users more with a recommendation system?
+4) Recommendations - How can we increase user basket size by engaging users more with a recommendation system?  *(Mean average precision - 1.01) *
-5) Customer reviews - Can we predict customer review scores based on the various features?

 ## Approach <a name="approach"></a>